ClimateMind/frontend-native-app/docs/continuous-deployment/ios-publishing.md

 # Apple Connect

 Now go to the connect app, login and select 'Apps'.
-Add the new build which should have a new version number
+Select the ' + ' sign from the top left hand side and add the new build which should have a new version number.
 <img width="1467" alt="add-app" src="https://github.com/ClimateMind/frontend-native-app/assets/39728053/b19d9ec1-f036-4310-943d-dfa085119191">
+Verify all of the information is correct and enter the reason for a new build eg 'bug fixes, new features'.

 # Test flight

 # Send for review